jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction.rst

         return None

   the terminal shows another :ref:`TypeError` but with a different message
-* I add another positional argument to match the expected signature
+* I will add another positional argument to match the expected signature

   .. code-block:: python